 Out of the Blue (from Dime Novels, 2014): there’s a mispronounced word in the song, still bothering me after all these years!
 The word is tiny – I pronounced it like teeny, which is okay I guess, as it conveys pretty much the same meaning, at least in that context (teeny-tiny).
 I dream of an expanded re-edition of the album (maybe in 2024, as a 10th year anniversary reissue?) containing an alternate mix of the track, and I’ll make sure to fix that tiny thing.
 (Illustration by Marco Lafirenza, from the inlay cd artwork of Dime Novels).
 Tony Levin plays his NS upright bass on the song, and Pat Mastelotto is on drums.
 The original demo started with a drum loop that I sampled out of a Los Lobos tune called Hold On, which also inspired the overall mood of the piece.

 Last Night I Drove a Car (from the Fifteen Strange Seconds side project, 2020): the lyrics of this song were inspired by a poem of the same title, written by Beat author Gregory Corso.
 It’s a rather moody, mysterious piece of writing, and the eerie music composed by Andrea Gastaldello sounded like the perfect accompaniment for the words.
 During my university years in Rome, I would often pay a visit to Gregory’s tomb at the Protestant Cemetery, one of my favourite spots in the Eternal City.
 English poets John Keats and Percy Shelley are buried there, as well.
-I have a real fascination for the Beat Generation writers – it’s also pretty evident on my track Stories Left Untold, from One Time, Somewhere (2012), as the lyrics are a clear (and humble) homage to that particular writing style and narrative.
+I have a real fascination for the Beat Generation writers – on another track of mine, Stories Left Untold, from One Time, Somewhere (2012), the lyrics are a clear, humble homage to that particular writing style and way of life.